The Seattle Rhinoplasty Center – Rhinoplasty Surgery

 Q: What is septoplasty surgery?

 A: A septoplasty is used to straighten out the deviated nasal septum for improvement of airflow through the nose.
-A septoplasty can be done at the same time as a rhinoplasty; however, it is not done for cosmetic purposes.
+A septoplasty can be done at the same time as a nasal contouring; however, it is not done for cosmetic purposes.
 A septoplasty configures a straighter breathing passageway out of the inside of the nose.

-A: Typically, rhinoplasty and nasal surgeries are all done under a general anesthesia, lasting approximately one to one-and-a-half hours.
+A: Typically, nasal surgeries are all done under a general anesthesia, lasting approximately one to one-and-a-half hours.
 Anesthesia is administered by board certified physician anesthesiologists from Swedish Medical Center located in Seattle Wa.

 Q: Is there any packing placed on the inside of the nose after rhinoplasty and nasal surgery?

 A: There is no packing whatsoever placed on the inside of the nose.
 This was very common over 20 years ago when many surgeons were packing noses unnecessarily, which lead to severe pain and discomfort.
-Since there is no packing on the inside of the nose, nasal and rhinoplasty surgery is uncomfortable but only minimally painful.
+Since there is no packing on the inside of the nose, nasal and nose surgery is uncomfortable but only minimally painful.

 A: It is a very important consideration to find a facial plastic surgeon who has extensive experience in rhinoplasty and revision rhinoplasty surgery.
-It is also very important to have a rhinoplasty surgeon who knows the intricacies and internal nasal anatomy such as an ear, nose, and throat doctor (otolaryngologist).
+It is also very important to have a board certified surgeon who knows the intricacies and internal nasal anatomy such as an ear, nose, and throat doctor (otolaryngologist).
 A board certified ENT doctor combined with a board certified facial plastic surgeon is someone who probably performs many rhinoplasty surgeries on a routine basis.
 Seattle facial plastic surgeon Dr. Portuese has these credentials.

 A: Yes, many times a cosmetic rhinoplasty can be performed at the same time as a septoplasty surgery for functionality and improvement of breathing.
 Cosmetic nasal surgery ( rhinoplasty ) is always paid for by the patient and is not submitted to insurance.
 Any medically-related breathing disorders such as a deviated nasal septum and swelling of the inferior turbinates are billed to the patient’s medical insurance when medically necessary.

-A: Typically, the majority of the swelling subsides in the first two to three weeks after rhinoplasty surgery.
+A: Typically, the majority of the swelling subsides in the first two to three weeks after nose surgery.
 Bruising tends to last approximately ten days.
 70-80% of the swelling is gone from the nose within the first month; however the residual 20-30% swelling in the tip of the nose can take upwards of a year to go away.

 A: All stitches on the inside of the nose are dissolvable.
 There are no permanent sutures on the inside of the nose and they dissolve within the one week postoperative period of the rhinoplasty.